-Once the engine is warm, the ATV is ready to go.
+Once the engine's warm, the ATV is ready to go.

 - 1. Keep your feet on the footrests and both hands on the handlebar. - 2.
-Compress the brake lever releasing the brake lever lock. - 3.
-Move the shift lever from N and select a desired gear; then slowly compress the throttle lever while releasing the hand brake.
+Hold the brake lever, and release the brake lever lock. - 3.
+Shift into gear. - 4.
+Release the brake slowly and apply the throttle.